Wisdom is attained by inner work in solitude and by the same work on yourself in your interactions with other people.

 — Chinese saying

-Every human being sees in another person a mirror, in which he can clearly see his own vices, flaws and all kinds of bad sides; and yet, despite this, most of us act like a dog, which barks at the mirror under the assumption that what it is looking at is not itself, but a different dog.
+Everyone has a mirror in another person, in which he can clearly see his own vices, flaws and all manner of failings; and yet, despite this, most of us act like the dog that is barking at the mirror under the assumption that what it is looking at is a different dog rather than itself.

 — Schopenhauer